dcramer/cask-mobile/AGENDA.md

-# Aged
+# Peated

-Aged is a way to collect tasting notes from liquor, specifically focusing on Whiskey-based bottles.
+Peated is a way to collect tasting notes from liquor, specifically focusing on Whiskey-based bottles.

 ## Data